TihomirGeorgiev3/SHGtoSpark_part_1/README.md

 Data set:

-The raw data set consists of image pairs of second harmonic generation (SHG) and two photon microscopy measurements Georgiev, T., Zapiec, B., Forderer, M., Fink, R. H. A. & Vogel, M. Colocalization properties of elementary Ca(2+) release signals with structures specific to the contractile filaments and the tubular system of intact mouse skeletal muscle fibers.
+The raw data set consists of image pairs of second harmonic generation (SHG) and two photon microscopy measurements.
+They were part of the following publication:

+Georgiev, T., Zapiec, B., Forderer, M., Fink, R. H. A. & Vogel, M. Colocalization properties of elementary Ca(2+) release signals with structures specific to the contractile filaments and the tubular system of intact mouse skeletal muscle fibers.
 J Struct Biol 192, 366-375 (2015). https://doi.org:10.1016/j.jsb.2015.09.018

 I provide here small data sets.
 The algorithms can be tested on these data sets.

 The following files are included in this data set: